Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 Both Lightning Blackjack and Quantum Blackjack have multipliers, but the games are played differently.
 Here are the main differences between the two.

-If you’re new to playing live blackjack online take a few moments to read How to Play Live Blackjack.
-You’ll get all the basics and it will save you time and money when you come to play Lightning Blackjack.
+If you’re new to playing live blackjack online, take a few moments to read How to Play Live Blackjack.
+You’ll get all the basics, saving you time and money when you come to play Lightning Blackjack.

 Lightning Blackjack starts with “Betting Time” when you “Place your Bets”.
 It’s open for 15 seconds.